A Mother's Death Never Dies

 No matter what kind of relationship we have with our mothers, their loss is still an unfathomable one.
 Fourteen years later I still miss her, even though I never had her.

-Today is the 14th anniversary of my mother, Ruth Shenstone Harris Pelmas’, death.
-It was a sudden death.
+Today is the 14th anniversary of my mother’s death.
+Ruth Shenstone Harris Pelmas death was a sudden death.
 Really.
 Totally and incomprehensibly out of the blue.
-Or so it seemed to everyone but me.
-In fact, just two weeks earlier we had all gathered–my sister, her husband and son, my mother, and my sons and I–at my sister’s home in San Francisco to celebrate her 75th birthday.
+Or so it seemed to nearly everyone but me.
+It made sense that everyone was surprised.
+Just two weeks earlier the family (my sister, her husband and son, my two sons and I, and Ruth) had all gathered at my sister’s home in San Francisco to celebrate Ruth’s 75th birthday.
 She had given up drinking and had lost some weight.
 My sister and I shared relief that perhaps she was taking care of herself more, perhaps her mood would be better, more stable, less brittle.

-In my fastidious forensic postmortem in the days and weeks and even months after her death, I was able to weave together a story.
-Like the lines of a poem that lead the reader, unwaveringly, to a tragedy, a fait accompli.
-Like how, despite her new sobriety and weight loss, there was an unavoidable, growing, terminal despair beneath it all.
-Like how she looked at me the night before her early morning departure that weekend, and begged me to take her to the airport as if she had something to tell me, or as if that would be the last time I would see her, or she me.
+In my fastidious forensic postmortem in the days and weeks and even months after her death, I was able to weave together a story, like the lines in a poem that lead the reader, unwaveringly, to a tragedy.
+I was able to acknowledge that, despite her new sobriety and weight loss, there hovered around her a growing despair.
+Beneath the activities and outward appearance of a life being fully lived, there was a terminal vacancy.
+Certain moments during our birthday celebration weekend in San Francisco came forward as epiphanies, clues; moments I’d simply been annoyed with at the time.
+The night before her early morning flight home she begged me to take her to the airport as if she had something to tell me.
+Or was it that she knew that would be the last time I would see her, and she me?

 And then there were the strange occurrences that took place between my return to Boulder and her death 10 days later.
-The premonitions of tragedy, the urgency in my heart.
-And, as we got closer to April 15th, 2010, the phone messages I left for her, first just calmly checking in with her, then more urgently asking her to call me back and then, eventually, frantically pleading with her.
+The premonitions of tragedy, the urgency and then franticness that pervaded my every moment.
+Then there were my fierce messages which turned to pleading messages as we got closer to April 15th, 2010.
+At first I calmly checked in with her.
+Then more urgently I asked her to call me back.
+And then, eventually, I frantically pleaded with her.
+It was as if she was already gone even though, as it would turn out, she was still going through the choreography of her full life.

-So, when my mother didn’t return my initial calls, it wasn’t particularly surprising.
+So when––less than two weeks after our San Francisco birthday celebration, after we’d all returned to our lives––I began to feel a strange sense of dread in relation to her, a newly unfurled instinct to reach toward my mother felt almost shocking.
+Though when I did reach, she did not reach back and this level of avoidance wasn’t in-keeping even with our old way of relating to each other.
+When one of us called, the other would at least eventually respond.
 But then when she didn’t return my third and fourth and fifth calls––the ones that simply said, “just call me and leave a message.
 I won’t pick up.
-Just let me know you’re okay”––I knew something was going down.
+Just let me know you’re okay”––I knew something was happening.
 Despite there being no concrete evidence, I knew deep in some crevasse of my heart that something was under way I could not stop.

-And there really was no concrete evidence.
-In fact by all ordinary measures, while I was leaving frantic messages, she was fine.
+But there was no concrete evidence to point to my growing fear.
+In fact by all ordinary measures, while I was leaving ever-more frantic messages, she was fine.
 Despite the premonitions, right up until the minute she stepped into her shower and left this world, falling to the floor and blocking the drain while the shower water ran first hot then cold over her bluing body, she was living her normal life.
-She did all the things one does in a tiny town, stopped in at the church and at the school, went to the Valley Grocery, talked on the phone with her friends.
-Everything was normal.
-She just wasn’t returning my calls.
+She was doing all the things an avoidant yet civic-minded retiree might do in a tiny town.
+She’d stopped in at the small congregational church then at the k-12 public school.
+She’d gone to the Valley Grocery and talked on the phone with some friends.
+Everything appeared normal.
+In retrospect, as I continued to piece together the days and then hours and the minutes before her shocking death, I had to face the curious truth that, as it turned out, she was simply not returning my calls.

 I had been dating a man for a few months at that point.
 I remember sitting on the edge of the bed at 10pm on April 14th.
 It would have been midnight in the Adirondacks, where my mother was.
 “If I call the state troopers and ask them to check on her they’ll just get her out of bed, right?
 And that will just scare her and probably make her angry.
 I’m just overreacting, right?”
 He assured me that if we didn’t hear from her by the next morning we would do the next thing, whatever that next thing was.

 I waited another half hour and then called Elizabeth back and asked her if she would just go over to Mom’s house to check on her.
 She said she would.
 Twenty minutes later she called me back.
 If a voice could be ashen, Elizabeth’s was.
+She spoke so slowly, as if she was desperate not to have to tell me what she knew.
+But I already knew.
 “I don’t know how to tell you this CC….Your mother….she’s….dead….In the shower….There is water everywhere.
 It’s just so awful.
 I’m so, so, so sorry….”
-According to the coroner she’d only been dead about half an hour.
+According to the coroner, at that point she’d only been dead about half an hour.

 We did not do an autopsy.
 We saw no point.
 The gist was that my mother died of a sudden cardiac event.
 I remember the word ‘thoracic’ in there somewhere, but can’t remember in what context.
-I rushed to get to the morgue on time––to get plane tickets and get my two young sons situated with their dad, so I could be with my mother before they cremated her body.
-Getting to Keene, New York from Boulder, Colorado is definitely a planes, trains and automobiles sort of affair.
+I rushed to get to the morgue on time––to get plane tickets and get my two young sons situated with their dad, so I could be with Ruth before they cremated her body.
+Getting to Keene Valley, New York from Boulder, Colorado is definitely a planes, trains and automobiles sort of affair.
 And despite speaking with the coroner multiple times, letting him know I didn’t want my mother cremated before I got there, I arrived about an hour too late.
 I never saw her.
 Never got to simply see and say goodbye to her body.
 Because of the nature of her departure, the days leading up to it, the fact that I seemed to be in constant communication with her despite not receiving a single phone message from her, there’s a way I can almost tell myself she didn’t really die.
-She just disappeared.
+She just finally disappeared, removing herself from the life she could no longer live.
+A life that was no longer a life.

-And yet, when the shock wore off and the dust of her death settled, I was not at all surprised.
+When the shock wore off and the dust of her death settled, when I began piecing together all the moments in the days prior to her death as well as the ones weeks and months and even years before, I recognized that we’d been on borrowed time with her.
 She was a woman who had nothing left to live for.
-She’d lost her husband, our father, five years earlier and then she’d lost the only home she’d ever loved––our beloved summer house––four years later, the upkeep being too expensive for her to handle.
-Not the kind to embrace grand-motherhood, her grandchildren were no comfort to her.
+She’d lost her husband five years earlier.
+Then fours years after that, she’d lost the only home she’d ever loved––our beloved summer house––the upkeep being too expensive for her to handle.
+Not the kind to embrace grand-motherhood, her growing brood of grandchildren were no comfort to her.
 Her only two daughters lived across the country and were, as we’d always been, deeply woven into lives of our own making.
-Lives that didn’t really include her, because she’d never included herself.
+Lives that didn’t really include her, because she’d never wanted to be included.

-I came to see the shower stall as the makeshift portal she’d constructed to simply take herself away from this life––a life that had been painful, full of deep longings despite the fact that she had no capacity to participate in a relationship with the subjects of them.
-It took a few years to acknowledge that, somehow, I knew she was leaving.
-Somehow, she told me.
-The opera tickets and clothes laid out, her morning visit to the Valley Grocery, and perhaps even her newfound sobriety and assurances she was healthier than she’d been in a while, were all simply the choreography we keep up until the very last minute.
-We are alive until we are dead.
-Ruth tried to live until she died.
+I came to see the shower stall as the makeshift portal she’d crafted simply to take herself away from this life––a life that had been painful, full of a deep relentless hunger that remained unsatisfied to her final moments.
+And yet I knew she was leaving.
+Somehow, despite her inability to connect in any kind of consistent or intimate way, she’d warned me she was leaving.
+The opera tickets and clothes laid out, her morning visit to the Valley Grocery, and perhaps even her newfound sobriety and assurances she was healthier than she’d been in a while, were all simply the choreography she would keep up until the very last minute.

 This is beautiful.
 The loss of a mother I think is especially resonant for their daughters.
 Three years now this May for me.
 I feel as though our relationship has gotten deeper since her passing.
 You'll like this: She visited me in a dream a few months after her death.
 I asked if she was catching up with her cousins in the Great Unknown.
 She blushed and said, no, she had been riding her horses.